owncloud/ocis/docs/helpers/README.md

 ## Introduction

 `docs/helpers` contains a go program named `main.go` which creates docs by extracting information from the code using additional go programs.
 Individual steps (programs) can be called manually if needed.
-Note that not all programs are called automatically on purpose, see the [Tasks for New Releases](#tasks-for-new-releases) below. `main.go` is used by `make docs-generate` which can be called manually or by the CI.
+Note that not all programs are called automatically on purpose, see the [Tasks for New Releases](#tasks-for-new-releases) below. `main.go` is used by `make docs-generate` which is triggered by the CI or can be called manually.
 It calls the other required programs and has these main responsibilities for automatic runs:

 - Generate docs for envvars in config structs including deprecations if there are any.
 - Extract and generate docs for `extended` envvars that are not mentioned in config structs (aka "rogue" envvars).